Monday, August 3, 2020

 One from the State that says masks are required in places where people gather and another from the County Sheriff saying he and his deputies will NOT be enforcing the order because it is "unconstitutional" and besides, they can't ask why you aren't wearing one because that interferes with disability rights.

 I hear he was at that outside gathering and that I met him.
 He finally got tested the Thursday after the weekend.
 By the time I found out, 10 or 11 days had passed.
 The health care contract tracers did not call the campground or notify us campers.
 I don't know, maybe the contact tracers are over worked or are just spot checking these days.
 I was told by the seasonal campers they only go back two days from the time you are tested.
-So since he didn't get tested until Thursday he was never here and contageous.
+So since he didn't get tested until Thursday he was never here and contagious.
 It all makes zero sense.

 With the delay of notification, I only had to be super careful with my sister and brother-in-law another three or four days and then I was done with the isolation period.

 Lisa, my campground neighbor, is going to be watching her grand-kids for the next couple weeks so she decided to not return to camp for a few weeks and avoid the risks of being close to other people.

-I am glad I figured out how to not use the facilities here, and I never have to enter that Tavern again.
+I am glad I figured out how to not use bathroom facilities, and I never have to enter closed in places.

 All the seasonal campers here go home during the week and return on the weekends.
-It is nice and quiet during the week and a bit noisier on Friday and Saturday evenings.
-People gather around their fires, my Weeroll fills with smoke, and the hum of many conversations continues until about 11:30 at night.
+It is nice and quiet during the week and fun and boisterous on Friday and Saturday evenings.
+People gather around their fires, and the hum of many conversations continues until about 11:30 at night.